Samir-Sell/apple-watch-gpx-extractor/readme.md

 # apple-watch-gpx-extractor

 A simple pet project to quickly allow users to extract all of their gpx data from Apple Health into a single GIS file.
 Currently the only export file supported is a GeoJSON file format.
 Simple acquire the executable and call it with your desired positional parameters.
 The GIS data is all generated from .gpx files found in the Apple Health export.
 The data is .GPX which is automatically assumed to be SRID 4326 ([WGS 1984](https://epsg.io/4326)).

+Built with Dotnet 9.0

 ### Parameters
 The tool accepts 3 parameters.